Dagmawi4/RAL-Turret-Loader-Upgrade-Senior-Design-Project/README.md

-# RAL Turret Loader Upgrade (Senior Design Project)
+S# RAL Turret Loader Upgrade (Senior Design Project)

 ## Overview
 This project modernizes and automates the core loading system on the RAL production line at **Taylor Corporation – Label Works Division**.